Welcome to my website!

 - I create wheel-thrown, hand-built, and slip-cast ceramics;

-- I host “paint your own pottery” events in my home studio and elsewhere;
+- I host “paint your own pottery” events;

 - I teach knitting classes in various venues around town.